Mid-Gard/Local_Server/BackEnd/ProcudureByGPT.md

+## Note:
+- I wll need to change the IP addresses in the files like settings.py in BackEnd folder in the CORS_ORIGIN_WHITELIST.
+- Also make sure evey API URL is correct as per the NGROK new assigned URL.

 Sure, let's go through the step-by-step process to set up a Django server on an Ubuntu system, create an API endpoint for livestock data, and display the data on a webpage with continuous updates and auto-scroll.

 ### Step 1: Install Django